xezpeleta/lamb/docker.md

 ### Docker Compose for the four terminal services

-1. Make sure that the files .env files have the proper api keys , some variables will be overridden by docker compose.
+1. Make sure that the `.env` files have the proper API keys.
+Some variables will be overridden by Docker Compose.
-./backend/.env
+-   `./backend/.env`
-./lamb-kb-server-stable/.env
+-   `./lamb-kb-server-stable/.env`

-The [docker-compose.yaml] file  will set up 4 containers:
+The `docker-compose.yaml` file will set up 4 containers:

 - Open WebUI API (port 8080)
 - LAMB KB server (port 9090)
 - LAMB Backend (port 9099)